The King of Fighters Neowave: Characters

-Development
+Development and release

 By the mid-2000s, SNK's in-house Neo-Geo hardware had become quite dated.
 After The King of Fighters 2003, SNK Playmore looked for newer substitute platforms for future development.
 The Atomiswave, a cartridge-based multi-arcade system like the Neo-Geo and based on Sega's Dreamcast hardware, with which SNK was already familiar, was an obvious candidate.
 Rather than commit a new major game blindly, SNK instead chose to "test the waters" with a remix of The King of Fighters 2002, tweaking the game's systems; reskinning the game with high-resolution backgrounds, character art, and interface elements to take advantage of the more advanced hardware; and removing characters originating with the Eolith-developed KOF2001 and KOF2002, replacing them with other SNK-originated characters.

+The game was also made on the PlayStation 2 and Xbox.
+The PS2 version was released only in Japan and the PAL region, the Xbox version was released both in Japan and North America; additionally, the Xbox version was the last game released for the console in Japan.
+The North American version was released on April 18, 2006.
+In 2020, a Dreamcast homebrew adaptation of the arcade version was also made possible due to the Dreamcast sharing almost identical hardware with its Atomiswave cousin.

 Reception

 The King of Fighters: Neowave met with mixed reviews upon release.
 Reviewers noted the updated graphics and traditionally solid mechanics, and were pleased with online play in the console versions.
 They also commented on the game's drab presentation and overly familiar design.
 Charles Onyett wrote for IGN, "Sure it's got updated graphics, a few different styles of play, and a huge roster of fighters, but it does little to entice any non-KoF fans into the mix, something this genre desperately needs."
 For GameSpot, Greg Casavin wrote that the game "still packs some good stuff for hardcore fans, but the touched-up paint job doesn't make this feel like a whole new game.
 In fact, in some ways it feels like a step backward from The King of Fighters 2002."